 The colourful glazed bricks by Ibstock Bricks seen on the back wall and part of the sloped walkway on the lower level were to create interest and bounce the light around as the glazing created a superb reflective surface.
 Oxford Planters generously donated comfortable yet robust seating.

-Huge thanks to everyone who made this garden possible.
-We hope you enjoyed visiting.
+Huge thanks to everyone who made this garden possible!

 The Greenfingers Charity Garden was made possible thanks to the generosity of a private donor.
 It presented the charity with a great opportunity to highlight the difference it has been making to hundreds of life-limited children and their families every year, for the past 20 years.
 This was the first Greenfingers Charity Garden at the RHS Chelsea Flower Show and Kate Gould’s first full-sized Main Ave Show Garden at Chelsea.
 We hope that our presence at the Chelsea Flower Show will continue to raise awareness of our work and in turn allow us to build many more gardens in the future.